casper-network/docs-archive/dapp/erc20/logic-test.md

     assert_eq!(token.total_supply(), 10);
 }
 ```
-Rest of the tests you can read in our repository on Github [CasperLabs/erc20](https://github.com/CasperLabs/erc20) TODO: Give a link to existing file.
+For further information, you can read about additional tests located in the [CasperLabs/erc20](https://github.com/CasperLabs/erc20) repository on Github.

+TODO: Give a link to existing file.